 NEW for 2017 - Comeback Kitchen Table

 The "ARTventures: Comeback Kitchen Table" public art project brings to downtown Nashua 10 kitchen table environments that respond to cultural, ecological, and health issues.
-Come to the Nashua Public Library May 6, 2017 for the unveiling of one such table, "Bookish Banquet," built by the Gate City Charter School of the Arts.
+One such table was unveiled at the Nashua Public Library, on May 6, 2017.
+"Bookish Banquet," was built by the Gate City Charter School of the Arts.

 Once the centerpiece of family gatherings, the kitchen table is becoming obsolete in our culture.
 Rather than coming together for meaningful conversations or home-cooked meals, people eat fast food or isolate themselves with technology.

-In addition, we invite you to enter our photo essay contest by April 5 about the meaning of the kitchen table in your life.
-Entries will be curated for display in the Image Gallery and winners will be announced at the art opening on May 6, 12–2pm.
+In addition, we held a photo essay contest about the meaning of the kitchen table in your life.
+Entries were curated for display in the Image Gallery and winners were announced at the art opening on May 6.
 Read more about the Photo Essay Contest Details.

 Gate City Fall Festival Parade Floats

 City Arts Nashua collaborated on several floats in the Gate City Fall Festival parade and won the best float award!
 Lots of students and parents, as well as City Arts Nashua Board members, dressed up and walked with the floats in the parade.
 The project included the participation of the Gate City Charter School for the Arts, Nashua High School South, YMCA teens, Boys and Girls Club of Nashua, Revolving Museum staff and youth leaders.
 Eric Brand (P&L Landscaping) generously volunteered his time and equipment to tow the floats in the parade.

 This handout, Illuminations describes several of the floats and other projects.